 - hold a PhD or its equivalent, as recognized by a Quebec university, for less than 5 years at the time of hiring;

-- be a postdoctoral fellow and engaged in functions exclusively or almost exclusively in the field of expertise at the home organization for all or part of the tax year referred to as the targeted year;
+- be a postdoc and engaged in functions exclusively or almost exclusively in the field of expertise at the home organization for all or part of the tax year referred to as the targeted year;